ba-careerpath-7/Pokemon_Pokedex_MEGA_Project/README.md

 # 🐉Pokemon Pokedex MEGA Project

+---
+## 🌈 Table of Contents for this Project:

 ALERT: To view the project, press: Pokemon_Pokedex_MEGA_Project_(main).ipynb

 NOTE 1: Since this project is MASSIVE, the file of "Pokemon_Pokedex_MEGA_Project_(main).ipynb" can take a minute to load!
 If it fails to load, refresh the website and it should hopefully load!